amrithajeya/amrithajeya/README.md

 - I enjoy working with disadvantaged communities in my free time 💛

 **How you can contact me:**

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/amrithajeyarathan/ "Amritha's LinkedIn") or can reach me on email at amrithajeya@gmail.com 🙂.
+You can find me on [LinkedIn](https://www.linkedin.com/in/amrithajeyarathan/ "Amritha's LinkedIn") or reach me on email at amrithajeya@gmail.com 🙂.